-Please note: Overview information for Education Majors can be found by clicking here.
+Please note: Overview information for Education Majors can be found on pg.
+92.

-Education & Academic Success

-Degree awarded: Associate in Arts

 The need for dedicated, caring, and highly skilled teachers in our nation's schools is greater than ever before.
 Northampton is committed to providing an excellent foundation for students preparing to major in middle level education when they transfer to a four-year college or university.